- TOP

 Castles: A Highlight of Any Journey in Japan

 Japanese castles are far more than old battle sites.
 From impressive stone walls and elegant wooden architecture to seasonal beauty and lively castle towns, they continue to share Japan’s culture and spirit today.
-On your next trip, add a castle visit to your itinerary—it’s a chance to connect with history and enjoy some of the country’s most unforgettable scenery.Search by Keyword
+On your next trip, add a castle visit to your itinerary—it’s a chance to connect with history and enjoy some of the country’s most unforgettable scenery.About the Writer

 Explore More of Japan